Mthize/Enterprise-Infrastructure-Technical-Documentation/README.md

 ## 📎 Download & Usage

-You can access the full technical document [here](https://docs.google.com/document/d/1pplOXyT_LB0Aet-RHfJoXt1pwWKwJkjl-qDVILGoheI/edit?usp=sharing)
+You can access the full technical document [Enterprise Infrastructure](https://docs.google.com/document/d/1pplOXyT_LB0Aet-RHfJoXt1pwWKwJkjl-qDVILGoheI/edit?usp=sharing)

 For detailed implementation steps and best practices, see the full document and reach out for suggestions, collaboration, or inquiries.